See which pages Google has found on your site, which pages have been indexed, and any indexing problems encountered.

 - Under Availability > Indexing > Indexing allowed? see if the noindex directive is still detected.
 If noindex is no longer present, you can click Request Indexing to ask Google to try again to index the page.
 If noindex is still present, you must remove it in order for the page to be indexed.

-Submitted URL returns unauthorized request (401): You submitted this page for indexing, but Google got a 401 (not authorized) response.
-Either remove authorization requirements for this page, or else allow Googlebot to access your pages by verifying its identity.
+The page was blocked to Googlebot by a request for authorization (401 response).
+If you do want Googlebot to be able to crawl this page, either remove authorization requirements for this page, or else allow Googlebot to access your pages by verifying its identity.
 You can verify this error by visiting the page in incognito mode.

-Submitted URL blocked due to other 4xx issue: The server returned a 4xx response code not covered by any other issue type described here for the submitted URL.
-You should either fix this error, or not submit this URL for indexing.
+The server encountered a 4xx error not covered by any other issue type described here.
 Try debugging your page using the URL Inspection tool.

 - If you do want to block this page from Google Search, robots.txt is not the correct mechanism to avoid being indexed.
 To avoid being indexed, remove the robots.txt block and use 'noindex'.